Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 Step #3: Create Java Repository Interface

 Next, we have to create a User Repository that extends the JPA Repository for the Product model.
 Right-click the project name -> New -> Java Interface.
-Fill the class name as ProductRepository, the package name com.djamware.springmvc.repositories, and leave other fields as default then click the Finish button.
-That newly created file will open then replace all Java codes with these codes.
+Fill the class name as ProductRepository, the package name com.djamware.springmvc.repositories, and leave other fields as default, then click the Finish button.
+That newly created file will open and then replace all Java codes with these codes.

 package com.djamware.springmvc.repositories;